Richard Gordon (Scottish author)

 Richard Alexander Steuart Gordon (18 May 1947 – 7 February 2009) was a Scottish author born in Banff, Scotland who wrote numerous science fiction novels, encyclopedias, and travel guides.
 Gordon's novels are noted for their mix of historical fact and creative fictionalized events.

 Life

 Gordon was brought up and educated in Buckie and Perthshire.
 His family's home is located at the Cairnfield estate near Arradoul.
 Gordon studied history at Newcastle University and was offered post-graduate work, but instead he accepted a job as a market researcher.
 He later left this position and made a career as a writer.
+His first novels were published in the 60s in New Worlds magazine with Michael Moorcock as editor.

-After many years of writing, Gordon moved to London, where he took a course in teaching English as a foreign language.
+After several years of writing, in 1969 Gordon moved to London, where he took a course in teaching English as a foreign language.

 Gordon began teaching abroad in his 50s.
 He first taught in Poland, and then in 2003 he relocated to China.
 Gordon collapsed at the Lianhua Road Subway Station in the Shanghai Metro of a heart attack and died in hospital on 7 February 2009.
 He had been teaching at Shanghai High School International Division since 2005.